NatRetsel/Chirp/README.md

-# http_server_golang
-Http server project in go and standard library

-Twitter clone - Chirp
+# Twitter clone - Chirp
+Guided project in Golang from boot.dev

 ### Http request Multiplexer
 We need a way to differentiate and tell which handler gets assigned to specific http requests.
 A http request multiplexer (mux) is used to route incoming http requests to specific handlers based on the URL path.